 Once the data is available within Azure Log Analytics, you can create your own custom dashboard using Azure workbooks.
-Use the template and guide we have provided on GitHub as a start point; the template provides a same charts and datapoints that are in the AIP Analytics experience.
-The workbook queries can be edited and additional queries can be added to meet the needs of the organization.
+Use the template and guide we have provided on GitHub as a start point; the template provides the same charts and datapoints that are in the AIP Analytics experience.

 You’re all set!
 Explore the tools and the out-of-the-box solutions and give us your feedback.

 NOTE 2: The workbook queries can be edited and additional queries can be added to meet the needs of the organization.
 Sample PowerShell queries are shared on Github to help your organization get started.